couchbaselabs/docs-ng/content/couchbase-manual-2.0/troubleshooting.markdown

  * `passive_partitions` - this is a list with the ID of all vbuckets marked as passive in the index.

- * `cleanup_partitions` - this is a list with the ID of all vbuckets marked.
+ * `cleanup_partitions` - this is a list with the ID of all vBuckets marked as cleanup in the index.

  * `compact_running` - true if index compaction is ongoing, false otherwise.